fausan123/Online-Classroom/README.md

 * Mobile responsive

 ## NOTE
 An email is send to all students when an assignment is created.
 So please create an environment variable `EMAIL_USER` for email and `EMAIL_PASS` for email password.
-If gmail, go to security and enable security for less secure apps.
-Also change "EMAIL_HOST", "EMAIL_PORT", "EMAIL_USE_TLS" and "EMAIL_USE_SSL" in settings.py if your account is not gmail.
-For more info check the setting.py file in capstone folder.
+Also please change the variables given in capstone/manage.py based on the email service you use
+Add an environment variable for SECRET_KEY and DROPBOX_OAUTH2_TOKEN